-Congress carved out an exemption in the Clean Air Act that required the Environmental Protection Agency to allow California to apply its own vehicle regulations originally due to California's public health crisis from extreme smog in the 1960s.
+→ Congress carved out an exemption in the Clean Air Act that required the Environmental Protection Agency to allow California to apply its own vehicle regulations originally due to California's public health crisis from extreme smog in the 1960s.
 The exemption has remained as the state has continued to innovate ambitious vehicle regulations.
 Other states are not allowed to create their own standards under the Clean Air Act but are able to adopt California's more stringent regulations.

-- California S.B.372 (enacted 2021): Established a statewide program to make financing tools and non financial supports available to operators of medium- and heavy-duty vehicle fleets to enable those operators to transition their fleets to zero-emission vehicles. - Hawaii H.B.552 (enacted 2021): Required that agencies purchasing or leasing medium- and heavy-duty vehicles prioritize electric and alternative fuel vehicles. - New York A.4302/S.2758 (enacted 2021): Set a statutory goal for all new light-duty vehicles sold to be zero-emissions by 2035 and all new medium- and heavy-duty vehicles by 2045.
+- Maryland H.B.0230 (enacted 2023): requires the Department of the Environment to adopt regulations on or before December 1, 2023, establishing requirements for the sale of new zero-emission mediumand heavy-duty vehicles in the State. - Nevada A.B.184 (enacted 2023): establishes an incentive program for the purchase of certain zero-emission medium-duty and heavy-duty vehicles. - New York A.4302/S.2758 (enacted 2021): Set a statutory goal for all new light-duty vehicles sold to be zero-emissions by 2035 and all new medium- and heavy-duty vehicles by 2045.